-(c) Other matters
+(d) Other matters

-Two letters of support have been received in respect of the proposal.
-The comments relate to the positive impact the development will have on the area in reducing the isolated feel of the locality and provide safety in lessening the threat of crime and vandalism.
-Whilst the comments have been noted, they appear to re-affirm the view of Officers that the site is isolated and does not relate well or round off the existing built form of the village.
-Therefore, the proposal would result in an unjustified development within the open countryside, that it fails to adhere to sustainability principles and that no particular design consideration have been had to the specific site characteristics or the qualities of the area.
+One letter of support has been received in respect of the proposal.
+The comments relate to the former cottages on the site.
+However, as mentioned above the existence of former footings is not sufficient justification to allow new dwellings in unsustainable locations whilst there are other more sustainable sites capable of being developed.
+A new dwelling in this location unrelated to a justifiable agricultural need cannot be supported by the NPPF or the Local Plan.
+The site is isolated and does not relate well or round off the existing built form of the village.
+Therefore, the proposal would result in an unjustified development within the open countryside, which fails to adhere to sustainability principles and gives no particular design consideration to the specific site characteristics or the qualities of the area.